jmortonca/frost-maiden/veldan-orthaeoloth.md

 I have made my choice.
 Today I rest and meditate.
 Tomorrow, I open the ninth latch.

 #### 7th Scorpio, 1133th Shadowfall

+*Dawn*

+Today I open the artifact.
+My unease remains, yet I know there is no other option that will satisfy.
+Onward!